 How does Arbitrage Function?

 Arbitrageurs discover price issues for a particular stock while trying to capitalize on market ineptitude.
-As a result, markets actually get better.
+As a result, markets get better.
 As a result, the arbitrageurs’ profits disappear as soon as the market becomes better.

 Large financial institutions that invest significant quantities of money in the buying and selling of commodities, assets, or currencies are known as arbitrageurs.
 They operate in two separate markets.
-Furthermore, the arbitrageur needs to complete many transactions in order to earn a profit because prices do not fluctuate in inefficient marketplaces.
+Furthermore, the arbitrageur needs to complete many transactions to earn a profit because prices do not fluctuate in inefficient marketplaces.
 Arbitrageurs must thus continually look for fresh opportunities.

 Types of Arbitrage